NikhilYanamadala/target-price-tracker/README.md

 # target-price-tracker
-To track the target price
+To track the target prices